dandevri/cod.es/README.md

 > I will code for at least an hour every day for the next 100 days.
 I’ve decided to make this a public commitment.

 ## The Why
 A couple of months ago I made a promise to myself; *spend an hour every day learning new stuff*.
-And yes, in the weekends I would watch a course or read some articles but the time devoted on learning was really inconsistent.
+And yes, in the weekends I would watch a course or read some articles but the time devoted on *'learning'* was really inconsistent.

 By making this *public* I am trying to commit to this promise.
 The idea is to track my progress and keep a log of each day writing down the stuff I learned and the tasks I completed along the way.